 2.3 Termination Procedures.

 2.3.1 Written Notice.
 This LGIA may be terminated by Interconnection Customer after giving Transmission Provider ninety (90) Calendar Days advance written notice, or by Transmission Provider notifying FERC after the Generating Facility permanently ceases Commercial Operation.
+Notwithstanding the forgoing, this LGIA shall not be terminated if the Interconnection Customer has been approved for replacing or modifying its Generating Facility per Section 4.9 of the LGIP until the LGIA associated with the replacement facility is in effect.

 2.3.2 Default.
 Either Party may terminate this LGIA in accordance with Article 17.